martin-ottens/proto2testbed/README.md

 > - Proto²Testbed uses KVM, so KVM needs to be available on your machine.
 The framework provides an option to disable KVM (e.g. for test installations on a virtual machine) but this will serverly limit the performance.
 Nested KVM could also be used during tests on VMs.
 > - Proto²Testbed needs access to the KVM subsystem of the Testbed Host as well as the ability to manage the Testbed Hosts network interfaces.
 Therefore, privileges are required.
 Execute testbeds with root privileges (e.g. using `sudo`).
 Users who have access to the framework should always be trusted.

-A testbed environment provided by Proto²Testbed with all its internal functions can be found in the following image:
+A testbed environment provided by Proto²Testbed with some of its internal functions can be found in the following image:
 ![Overview of Proto²Testbed](docs/images/proto2testbed_overview.png)

 ## 2. What can Proto²Testbed be used for?